 Using Mobile Device Activity Data to Study Local Variation in Onsite Work

-Mobile device location data suitable for a variety of research and commercial purposes have become increasingly available.
-We use these data to provide new evidence on the evolution of onsite work (OSW) following the pandemic.
-In one analysis, we start with a large sample of individuals who, based on their mobile device activity, had a job at which they worked onsite in February 2020, then track those individuals’ onsite work activity in May and August 2020.
-We then carry out a parallel analysis for 2019 and compare the persistence in OSW across the two time periods.
-In a second analysis, we analyze the ratio of measured OSW activity in September 2020, September 2021 and September 2022 to measured OSW activity in February 2020.
-In both analyses, we work with Census-tract-level estimates, documenting considerable cross-tract variation in OSW outcomes nationally, within states and cities, and even within counties.
-Observable characteristics such as industry, occupation, and household income in the tract account for much of the observed variation, but there is also substantial unexplained residual variation.
-Our results imply considerable heterogeneity in how the pandemic affected where the resident populations of US neighborhoods spend their days, a finding that has significant implications for businesses, workers, and policymakers.
-We use this study of the evolution of OSW following the pandemic to evaluate the strengths and weaknesses of mobile device location data for tracking economic activity.
+We use mobile device location data in two ways to study the evolution of onsite work (OSW) following the pandemic.
+In a first analysis, we start with large samples of individuals who, based on their mobile device activity, worked onsite in either February 2020 or February 2019.
+Then, we compare the persistence of those individuals’ OSW through May and August of the same year across the two calendar years.
+In a second analysis, we analyze the ratio of measured OSW in September 2020, September 2021 and September 2022 to measured OSW in February 2020.
+In both analyses, we document considerable variation in OSW outcomes across Census tracts not only nationally but also within states, cities, and even counties.
+Our results imply considerable heterogeneity in the effects of the pandemic on where the resident populations of U.S. neighborhoods spend their days.
+We use our examination of the evolution of OSW following the pandemic to evaluate the strengths and weaknesses of mobile device location data for tracking economic activity.